josecgil/oblique-js/README.md

 ###On inserting new 'data-ob-directives' via DOM manipulation

-`oblique.js` checks the DOM on the moment the DOM is loaded, and then every 400ms to check for directives loaded dinamically (via DOM manipulation).
+`oblique.js` checks the DOM on the moment the DOM is loaded, and then every 400ms (by default) to check for directives loaded dinamically (via DOM manipulation).
 So, if you use AJAX, your app is a Single Page Application (SPA) or do intensive DOM manipulation there is no problem to use `oblique.js`, it will find and execute dinamically loaded directives.

 ###Interval to check for directives

 By default, `oblique.js` checks the DOM every 400ms, but you can change this via the `Oblique().setIntervalTimeInMs()`.
+This algo changes the frequency of the `onInterval()` event.

 For example, if you want that `oblique.js` checks the DOM every second, you can do: